Austrotaxus/EulerProj/README.md

 # EulerProj
 Another Learning Project

-То execute it on your machine run the following commands
+То build and execute it on your machine run the following commands

 ```console
 git clone https://github.com/Austrotaxus/EulerProj.git